 The water at Clark Hall is potable.

 Clark Hall provides two kitchens with stoves, fridges and cooking equipment.
 The stoves and fridges are to be cleaned after use.
 All dishes, pots and pans must be returned to the storage containers and the containers closed.
 Do not leave pot scrubbers on or in the sink as they attract insects and rodents.

+The stove tops may not be used for grease laden cooking, as the kitchen lacks the appropriate fire suppression equipment.
+(For example, cooking ground beef, bacon, etc)

 Do not leave food stuffs behind for the next group, unless permission is obtained from the warden.
+This building is accessible by mice who will eat your food and leave the processed remnants.
+Ensure you clean surfaces before you begin using them.

 Thermometers are not to be removed from the fridges and freezer.
 They are a legal requirement.